jsmolka/blog/content/projects.md

 assert(area(triangle) == 8.0)
 ```

 It started as an exercise for language design and whitespace-aware parsing and grew into something powerful enough to run a Game Boy emulator.
-It provides simple SDL2 and filesystem interfaces to achieve that.
+It provides simple SDL2 and filesystem abstractions to achieve that.
+The latest version also features a specializing adaptive interpreter to squeeze out the last bit of performance.

 {{<wrap>}}
   {{<image src="drizzle/drizzle-icon.png" caption="Icon of drizzle rendered with SDL2">}}